PIPER PRESS

 "The most interesting artists are ones who invent their own mediums, like Robert Klippel and Rosalie Gascoigne – and Bronwyn," says Fink.

-Born on a farm near Gum Flat in Northern New South Wales, Oliver grew up in country-town Inverell.
-She won the Travelling Art Scholarship to study sculpture at Chelsea Art School in London, returning to win numerous awards including the Moët & Chandon Fellowship.
+Born on a farm near Gum Flat in Northern New South Wales, Bronwyn grew up in country-town Inverell.
+After landing, by accident, in the sculpture class run by Brian O'Dwyer at Alexander Mackie College (later College of Fine Arts, UNSW), she began developing techniques and ideas that would see her work stand out.
+She later won a Travelling Art Scholarship to study sculpture at Chelsea Art School in London, returning to win numerous awards including the Moët & Chandon Fellowship.

 While many of her contemporaries began making installation art, Oliver worked within the traditional discipline of sculpture.
 She was an intensely ambitious artist whose works seem to grapple almost effortlessly with the big questions of life.
-Her organic yet strangely human sculptures are coveted by collectors for their eloquent beauty.
+Her organic yet strangely human, and extremely beautiful sculptures are coveted by collectors and curators for their eloquent beauty.

 "But Bronwyn’s aim was not to create beautiful things for their own sake," says Fink.
 "The beauty of her objects comes from the thinking behind them."

-Oliver’s death ten years ago cast a shadow over her work and her personality.
+Oliver’s death in 2006 cast a shadow over her work and her personality.
 The woman that emerges from this book is intelligent, funny, modest, hard-working, and, in the words of Roslyn Oxley, "never boring".

 "The most exciting artists are the ones who speak to us most directly, who teach us how to look at things differently," says Fink.